 In February 2013, after over 10-years as a hosting provider, Bytemark made the decision to invest £1.2 million into building our own data centre.
 Here’s the complete guide to how we made it happen.

 Peter and I are proud to announce that we’ve completed the purchase of a building for Bytemark.
-It will shortly become our first wholly-owned data centre.
-YO26 (the provisional name) is situated in the company’s home town of York.
-It will more than double our current hosting capacity, and provide a larger base for the company’s operations, including the development of our self-service cloud hosting product BigV.
+The name, YO26, is taken from the area of York where the data centre will be located.
+It will more than double our current hosting capacity, and provide a larger base for the company’s operations.

 YO26 takes Bytemark’s mission of hand-built hosting to the next level.
 We’ve built our own servers for years, and rolled much of our own software.
 And there are so many advantages to a managed hosting provider owning its own premises: